martinperez0512/IG-Unfollowers/README.md

 This program allows you to see who has unfollowed your instagram account.

-Below is a step-by-step to see who
+Below is a step-by-step to see who unfollowed

 ## Step 1